jnaO/ranger_rants/readme.md

 # What is this?

 This is a small script that runs locally in your browser.
-I created it to enable sort of a "troll-block-list" after getting tired of trolls in the comment section.
+I created it to enable sort of a "troll-block-list" after getting tired of trolls in the comment section on my [favourite hockey blog](http://blogs.northjersey.com/blogs/rangerrants/ "Ranger Rants").
 Users added to the "blocked users"-list will be stored in your browsers localStorage.
 Hence, if you browse the site from a different browser(/computer) than the one you blocked a user on, the user will not appear as blocked in that browser.
 No data is neither stored by me nor sent to me.

 This script is dependent on the Google Chrome browser and a third party chrome extension called "Personalized Web".
 This extension will need some permissions to alter web pages on your behalf.